-- What are "normal" blood creatinine levels?
+- Why are blood creatinine levels checked?

-- What are the reasons for elevated blood creatinine?
+- What are normal blood creatinine levels?

 What is creatinine?

 - Creatinine is transported through the bloodstream to the kidneys.
 The kidneys filter out most of the creatinine and dispose of it in the urine.

-Because the muscle mass in the body is relatively constant from day to day, the creatinine production normally remains essentially unchanged on a daily basis.
+- Because the muscle mass in the body is relatively constant from day to day, the creatinine production normally remains essentially unchanged on a daily basis.

 The kidneys maintain the blood creatinine in a normal range.
 Creatinine has been found to be a fairly reliable indicator of kidney function.
 Elevated creatinine level signifies impaired kidney function or kidney disease.